Surprize (1780 ship)

+Surprize was a three-deck merchant vessel launched in 1780 that made five voyages as a packet ship under charter to the British East India Company (EIC).
+She also participated in the notorious Second Fleet, transporting convicts to Port Jackson.
+A French frigate captured her in the Bay of Bengal in 1799.

 First EIC voyage (1783)

 Under the command of Captain David Asquith, Surprize left Bengal on 22 April 1783 and reached the River Shannon on 11 September.
 She arrived at The Downs on 17 October.

 Second EIC voyage (1785)

 Captain Asquith sailed for Bengal, leaving Britain on 23 January 1784.
 She may have left as late as 29 April.
 She arrived at Calcutta by 9 September, bringing with her "a variety of articles, as well useful as curious".
 Surprize arrived back in Britain on 16 May 1785.

 Third EIC voyage

 Captain Asquith left the Downs on 10 July 1785.
 He was sailing to Madras and Bengal.
 Surprize was then to remain there.

 Second Fleet and fourth EIC voyage (1790–91)

 It is not clear when Surprize returned to Britain.
 She was in Britain in 1789, being repaired by Calvert (her owner).
 At that time her measurements were taken.
 Her entry in Lloyd's Register for 1789 has an addendum showing that she would be sailing for Botany Bay.
 Camden, Calvert & King were contracted to transport, clothe and feed convicts for a flat fee of £17 7s.
 6d per head, whether they landed alive or not.

 In company with Neptune and Scarborough, she sailed from England with 254 male convicts on 19 January 1790.
 Her master was Nicholas Anstis, formerly chief mate on Lady Penrhyn in the First Fleet, and surgeon was William Waters.

 At 394 tons (bm), Surprize was the smallest ship of the fleet, and was an unsuitable vessel for so long a voyage, proving to be a wet ship even in moderate weather.
 In rough seas and heavy gales the convicts "were considerably above their waists in water", according to the commander of the guards.

 She arrived at the Cape of Good Hope on 13 April 1790, and spent sixteen days there, taking on provisions.
 She was parted from her consorts in heavy weather and came in sight of Port Jackson on 23 June.
 Contrary winds blew her out to sea again and she did not make port until 26 June 158 days after having left England.
 During the voyage 36 convicts died (14%), and 121 (48%) were sick when landed.